 Lastly, had the Desertec project expanded its scope of development efforts to include sub-Saharan countries, it might have played a role in hindering the flow of another, more valuable resource – the human resource.
 The project would have offered an opportunity for participant countries to contribute to and benefit from the development of the project.
 It could have also offered a good chance for knowledge transfer between the European and African counterparts and collaborative learning.
 Adopting this approach of inclusive growth where people are included in decisions related to their own development and livelihoods could have made migrants less likely to leave their homes and, as we see today, venture across North Africa and into the treacherous waters of the Mediterranean in hope of a better life in Europe.

 The moral of the story

 Those two mega-projects, GERD and Desertec, offer an important and real-life example of the importance of inclusive sustainable development.
-While the output of both projects is the same – electricity - one of the mainstays of development, the approaches are different, but neither foster inclusive development.
-The GERD project compromises on the water quotas of its neighbouring countries who have very little water resources other than the Nile.
+While the output of both projects is the same – electricity – one of the mainstays of development, the approaches are different, but neither fosters inclusive development.
+The GERD project compromises on the water quotas of its neighboring countries which have very few water resources other than the Nile.
 The Desertec project puts the energy needs of Europeans first and does not offer equal benefits to the Sub-Saharan African countries that are in dire need of electricity.